One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: Experiments

 \paragraph{Dense Captioning.} We assess the performance on dense captioning tasks following the evaluation procedure of \cite{johnson2016densecap}, omitting the bounding box proposal and evaluating only the bounding box captioning task, using ground-truth boxes as input for the models.
 In addition to standard caption metrics, for this task, we also report the mAP as originally defined by \cite{johnson2016densecap}.
 We use the Visual Genome (VG) v1.2 ~\citep{johnson2016densecap,krishna2017visual} and VG-COCO test splits~\citep{li2019learning}.
 The former comprises 5000 images from VG, while the latter contains 2476 images present in both VG and COCO.
 Both contain multiple bounding box annotations per image with descriptions.

 \paragraph{Region-Set Captioning} We follow the evaluation protocol of \cite{cornia2019show} that originally introduced region-set captioning.
 We use the Flickr30K Entities~\citep{plummer2015flickr30kentities} and the COCO Entities~\citep{cornia2019show} datasets.
 Each record comprises an image, a set of bounding boxes of variable length, and a ground-truth controlled caption.
-We evaluate on the test splits, comprising of images in the \citet{karpathy2015deep} test splits, that consist of 3569 and 1000 images for COCO and Flickr30k versions, respectively.
+We evaluate on the test splits, comprising images from the Karpathy \citep{karpathy2015deep} splits, which consist of 3569 and 1000 images for COCO and Flickr30k versions, respectively.